humilis/humilis/README.md

 ## Environment anatomy

 An environment _definition file_ is a [yaml][yaml] document that specifies the list of layers that form your enviroment.
-It looks like this:
+The file should be named as your environment.
+That is, for environment `my-app-environment` the environment description file should be called `my-app-environment.yaml`.
+The contents of the environment definition should be organized as follows:

 [yaml]: https://en.wikipedia.org/wiki/YAML